m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 A `Pool` is an optimization for types of objects that are frequently spawned and deleted, such as bullets or other projectiles in an action game.
 What it does is preallocate and take control of entity slots so that entities it manages are always placed in those slots.
 The benefit of this is twofold — firstly, it prevents memory fragmentation from objects getting deleted and respawned far away in memory.
+<small>(In my understading this isn't actually an issue in an _archetypal_ ECS which does some tricks to organize things automatically,
+but I didn't even know those were a thing at this point.)</small>
 Secondly, it lets you limit the number of instances of an object type that can exist at one time, preventing them from taking up more memory than your budget allows.
-This was especially important in this implementation because my `Space`s had a maximum capacity and weren't growable at runtime.
+This was especially important in this implementation because my `Space`s had a maximum capacity and weren't growable after being created.

 The last revision of source code with this implementation can be found [here][ecs-impl-1].